Suchada-pae/my-first-project/README.md

                     </ul>
                 </div>

-And these codes running on css:
+- These codes running on css:

          #nav {
             margin: 0;
         }

         #nav li {
             padding: 0;
         }

         .menuitem {
             height: 50px;
             text-align: center;
             padding: 0;
         }

         .menuitem a {
             width: 100%;
             text-decoration: none;
             color: #3AACD1;
             height: 50px;
             font-size: 17px;
             font-weight: 400;
             padding-top: 10px;
         }

         .hvr-fade:hover {
             background-color: #00124d;
             height: 50px;
         }

    ### 1.2 Section area on Home page:

-   #### - A heading "THE SCRIPT"
+   #### - A heading on the section area "THE SCRIPT"

-   I used "THE SCRIPT" as a heading on Homepage because this would be easier to start with the Script story which would be helpful for the new followers who do not know the band and would like to know who they are and what they do.
+I used "THE SCRIPT" as a heading on the section area on Homepage because I thought this would be easier to start with the Script story which might be helpful for the new followers who do not know about the band and would like to know more about who they are and what they do.

-To make the heading appeared on my site; I used these codes running on HTML:
+- To make the heading appearing on my site; I used these codes running on HTML:

             <!--content-->
                 <div class="row bg-color-thescript">